 7. Subject Matter Competency: The candidate shall have demonstrated subject matter competency by the means appropriate to the credential sought.
 Applicants must either A) submit proof of meeting the subject matter competency or B) submit proof of registration for the required exams or C) proof that your Subject Matter Waiver Letter is in

 Note: Per CSU Executive Order 1077, the official subject matter waiver documentation must be from a CTC-approved subject matter program.
 A comparison and analysis of student transcripts from a non-CSU,

 The CSETs can be quite challenging.
 About half of the applicants need to retake one or more subtests.
 Take them early and allow yourself time to retake them, if necessary.
-State Law requires that candidates possess subject matter competency as demonstrated by CSETs or Subject Matter Waiver prior to working with TK-12 students in field placements.
-Priority admission is given to applicants who have the CSETs passed prior to the document deadline.
-Conditional admitted candidates who fail to pass the CSETs prior to
+The Commission on Teacher Credentialing (CTC) requires that candidates possess subject matter competency as demonstrated by passage of a series of CSET subtest or Subject Matter Waiver prior to assuming whole-class instruction (student teaching) or becoming an intern.

 8. Negative Tuberculosis (TB): Submit

 The TB requirement is separate from the CSUEB “Immunization Requirement” which is due by the end of your first semester in the program and is submitted to the University’s Student Health Center.